What is a 2-Em Dash? (and When to Use It and How to Insert It)

 Give it the proper punctuation, capitalization, and grammar it needs.

 And make sure it’s clear, concise, and consistent.
-Chicago Manual of Style-compliant.
+Aligned with Chicago Manual of Style guidelines.
 Something that’ll wow ’em.

 Hire a copy editor—a Chicago Manual of Style editor.